 Recently you had made plans to retire and return, and were horrified to learn (at a very late stage) that the Trust was not going to allow you to return- reportedly citing ongoing HR processes as the reason.
 Your employment will now terminate on 17 July 2020 although the Trust has now indicated that it will hear your grievance after this.
 You explained how stressed and upset you have been about this, the entire management process and the referral of you by the Trust to the GMC.
 You were alarmed when you saw the letter my colleague Dr Fitzpatrick had written to the MD following their conversation of 7 July 2020.
 You consider that the letter is misleading with a number of incorrect facts; for example you said you have not been allowed to see patients, rather than being unable to see them as a result of Covid 19 as was stated.
 You think that our organisation is being manipulated with misleading information, and that you have been victimised whenever you have raised concerns.
 You cited the extremely long waiting lists you had earlier highlighted (patients waiting 113 days for red flag referrals, urgent cases waiting 85 weeks and routine cases three and a half years).
-The greatest risk to patients you believe is due to these waiting lists, but believe is due to the believe is due to these waiting lists, but believe is due to the believe is du would suffer reputational damage even if you were subsequently to be vindicated.
+The greatest risk to patients you believe is due to these waiting lists, but readed by use and you were very worried that you would suffer reputational damage even if you were subsequently to be vindicated.